 The Federal Bureau of Investigation conducts background checks on the president's nominations for federal judgeships.
 This agency, and possibly the same FBI agents, that assisted Bates and Kavanaugh in covering-up Foster's murder, assures that nominees have no criminal background, and so are qualified to serve as judges.

 The Senate Judiciary committee, chaired by Senator Orrin Hatch, confirms judicial nominees.
-Listen and compare the comments of Miquel Rodriguez to Chairman Hatch.
+Listen and compare the comments of Miguel Rodriguez to Chairman Hatch.

 Senator Orrin Hatch: